 In just the last few years, guided by the association’s 2020 Vision, the NAM has been a national force in driving solutions and helping to reimagine a landscape for manufacturing that maximizes the talent of our workers and the strength of our industry.
 We have built a nimble and far-reaching organization that delivers on the promise of manufacturing in America and promotes opportunities for millions of hardworking Americans.
 And through the extraordinary efforts of men and women across the United States, we have worked to usher in the most productive era for manufacturers in recent history.

 Today, the NAM is still innovating and disrupting an ever-changing national landscape in order to build our industry, create progress and advance the values that make our nation exceptional: free enterprise, competitiveness, individual liberty and equal opportunity.
 We are the one-stop shop for manufacturers and manufacturing, delivering unmatched expertise in advocacy, workforce development, legal action and operational excellence.
-We’re investing in mobilization programs, expanding our influence, building our legal team, elevating our voice, deepening our partnerships with other organizations and allies and launching new innovative programs that provide unbeatable value for our members and their employees.
+We’re raising the bar for representation, insights and analysis and service that is an extension of manufacturing teams–to provide unbeatable value for our members and their employees.

 All the while, the NAM is shining the spotlight on manufacturing’s success and the ways manufacturers are keeping our promise to invest in our people and communities.
 Across America, manufacturers are providing the solutions to the world’s most pressing challenges, and the NAM is proud to share that story.